marcingrzejszczak/marcingrzejszczak.github.io/source/abstracts/index.markdown

 Here you can find a list of abstracts to talks that I have given:

-## Microservices tracing with Spring Cloud Sleuth and Zipkin
+## Tracing Microservices with Zipkin

 The hype related to microservices continues.
 It's already common knowledge that creating distributed systems is not easy.
 It's high time to show how that complexity can be contained.